 If you’re looking to see or buy more modern Norwegian design works, among the most renowned manufacturers operating today are the lamp designer Northern Lighting, inspired by Scandinavian simplicity and the ever-changing character of the Nordic light.

-A lot of exciting things are happening around the glassworks Hadeland Glassverk, known for the beauty of its mouth-blown glass (english only) and its tradition of pushing the boundaries of production and design, while still adhering to the same methods it employed 250 years ago.
+A lot of exciting things are happening around the glassworks Hadeland Glassverk, known for the beauty of its mouth-blown glass and its tradition of pushing the boundaries of production and design, while still adhering to the same methods it employed 250 years ago.

 Even though a lot of the most famous product designers traditionally have been men, it’s pleasing to see more and more female designers taking the world of decor by storm.
 Look out for the works signed by designers such as Ingrid Aspen, Kristine Bjaadal and Silje Nesdal.